romi/romi-robots-docs/docs/Scanner/configuration_files.md

 ### Undistorted task
-Defined in `romiscan.task.proc2d`, it is used to undistorts images using computed intrinsic camera parameters.
+Defined in `romiscan.task.proc2d`, it is used to reate undistorted images from pre-computed intrinsic camera parameters.

 ### Masks task